kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ### "if ... then ... else" statement makes the report unreliable

-The following Test Case is too difficult for my plugin:
+The following Test Case is too difficult for the plug-in:

 ```
 TestObject tObj